 If the death is expected and not reportable to the coroner, the GP notifies the local Medical Examiner’s Office.
 If however the death was unexpected (example your loved one passed away without any apparent reason or known cause) then the case is referred to the coroner, who may order a post-mortem or inquest.
 You should still contact a funeral director for support and to arrange the collection of the deceased, even though you can't hold the funeral until the coroner's investigation is complete.
 No funeral arrangements can proceed until this is resolved.

 If your loved one has died at a hospital, then usually you will be advised by their support team what to do next.
 You may not have heard about the "tell us once service", but basically this is a service whereby you would register your loved ones death online.
 When you do this, the tell us once service allows you to inform central and local government services of the death all at one time.
 The services works on behalf of the DWP (Department of Work & Pensions).
-Tell Us Once is a free service that helps you let most council and government departments know when someone has died.
+Tell Us Once is a free service that helps you let most council and government departments know when someone has died, and this will help alleviate some of the stress involved in contacting multiple departments.